 Which top activities can i do in kidepo valley national park-uganda

 Kidepo Valley national park offers two major valleys, which are Narus Valley and Kidepo Valley.
 Each of these valleys has a river with the same name as the valley.
-The Narus River and Kidepo River dry off during the dry seasons, leaving these animals to survive in the remaining small pools (oasis) within Kidepo valley national park, Kidepo Valley National Park lies in the semi-arid conditions that accommodate mountains, plains, savannah grasslands, and wildlife species that combine to make Kidepo the best landscape.
+The Narus River and Kidepo River dry off during the dry seasons, leaving these animals to survive in the remaining small pools (oasis) within Kidepo Valley National Park.
+Kidepo Valley National Park lies in semi-arid conditions that accommodate mountains, plains, savannah grasslands, and wildlife species that combine to make Kidepo the best landscape.
 Kidepo is among the best national parks offering wildlife viewing due to the high concentration of wildlife gathering at every single water point.

-CNN Travel also listed Kidepo valley National park among the 3 best attractive national parks worldwide.
+CNN Travel also listed Kidepo Valley National Park among the three most attractive national parks worldwide.
 Kidepo Valley National Park offers a charming landscape and many wildlife species.
-Kidepo Valley National Park protects over 76 mammal species and over 474 bird species, which makes Kidepo Valley national park the only national park in Uganda where travelers can go and view the true African wilderness as it was before modernity.
+Kidepo Valley National Park protects over 76 mammal species and over 474 bird species, which makes Kidepo Valley National Park the only national park in Uganda where travelers can go and view the true African wilderness as it was before modernity.
 It is Uganda's only national park that compares to Kenya's Maasai Mara or Tanzania's Serengeti National Park.